 22) The seller of the new home you have in mind won’t wait for you to list and go under contract when other ready and able buyers are out there.

-23) If you find your dream home, you should be ready to move quickly, and that might mean having your home listed.
+23) If you find your dream home, you should be ready to move quickly, and that might mean having your house listed.
 By then, it will be too late.

 24) I would strongly advise against that.
-Do you think that a seller will be willing to wait for your home to sell if they are getting other offers?
+Do you think a seller will be willing to wait for your home to sell if they get other offers?

 Your best option is to sell first, then buy